 Brisbane Pride Festival started in 1990 as a means of organising and promoting public events and activities that contribute to queer culture.
 The first event was held as a Rally and March through the streets of Brisbane, ending with a small gathering at Musgrave Park, South Brisbane.
 This day has now grown to encompass a Parade through the city streets and a huge Fair Day.

-The Adelaide celebration of LGBTIQ pride has been celebrating diversity and inclusion since 1997.
-Feast is a major event attracting performers from all over the world.
+Adelaide's celebration of LGBTIQ pride has been promoting diversity and inclusion since 1997.
+Feast is a major event attracting performers from all over the world to South Australia.

 Glitter is the Gold Coast City’s inaugural Lesbian, Gay, Bisexual, Transgender, Intersex, Queer, A-sexual, Pansexual +everyone else festival being held on the magnificent Gold Coast.